Rahulyadav2633/Password-Generator/README.md

 Open your browser and go to http://localhost:3000
-Use the intuitive interface to customize your password preferences and click "Generate" Copy the generated password to your clipboard with the "Copy" button Contributing
+Use the intuitive interface to customize your password preferences and click "Generate" Copy the generated password to your clipboard with the "Copy" button

+Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

 Fork the repository

-Create a new branch: git checkout -b feature/your-feature-name Make your changes and commit them: git commit -m 'Add your feature' Push to the branch: git push origin feature/your-feature-name Create a pull request
+1.Create a new branch: git checkout -b feature/your-feature-name 2.Make your changes and commit them: git commit -m 'Add your feature' 3.Push to the branch: git push origin feature/your-feature-name 4.Create a pull request

 LISCENSE